The monotone wrapped Fukaya category and the open-closed string map: The compact Fukaya category

 where $\varphi_H^1$ is the time $1$ flow of $X_H$, and where one must choose suitable almost complex structures (for example \cite{Ritter3} explains this).
-When $L_i,L_j$ are not transverse, then $CF^*(L_i,L_j)$ is in fact \emph{defined} as above using a $C^2$-small compactly supported $H$ so that $\varphi_H^1(L_i),L_j$ are transverse (how one sets up the $A_{\infty}$-category to keep track of the Hamiltonian perturbation data is described in detail in Seidel \cite{Seidel}).
+When $L_i,L_j$ are not transverse, then $CF^*(L_i,L_j)$ is in fact \emph{defined} as above using a compactly supported $H$ so that $\varphi_H^1(L_i),L_j$ are transverse.
+Setting up the $A_{\infty}$-category to keep track of the Hamiltonian perturbation data requires substantial work, carried out in detail by Seidel \cite[Sec.(8e),(8f),(8j)]{Seidel}.
+So we only recall the key ideas.
+This perturbation was not required in the wrapped case as the weights $w\neq 0$.\\[1mm] {\bf Remark.} \emph{For $L=L_i=L_j$ one can use a Morse-Bott model using $C_*(L)=CF^*(L,L)$ as carried out by Auroux \cite{Auroux}.
+However it would be a non-trivial task to implement such a Morse-Bott theory approach more generally for the whole $A_{\infty}$-category $\mathcal{F}(E)$. }\\[1mm]

-So the construction of $\bE$ is dramatically simpler than $\wE$: one no longer needs most of the auxiliary data in \ref{Subsection the auxiliary data for wrapped category}.
+In the Floer datum approach \cite{Seidel}, loosely speaking, the $A_{\infty}$-operations $\mu^k_{\bA}$ ``carry'' the Hamiltonian perturbation data which is used to perturb the $J$-holomorphic curve equation which defines the moduli spaces, to achieve transversality.
+The equation is defined on the associahedron and a point on the associahedron determines the following data: boundary marked points; strip-like ends; Hamiltonians on each strip-like end such that the flow moves $L$ to $\varphi_{H}^1(L)$ so that transversality is achieved.
+The Floer chain complexes $CF^*(L_0,L_1)\equiv CF^*(L_0,L_1;H_{L_0,L_1},J_{L_0,L_1})$ are generated by the Hamiltonian chords using auxiliary data

+called \emph{Floer datum}.
+This is chosen generically once and for all for each pair $L_0,L_1$ (the generators then correspond bijectively to the transverse intersections $\varphi_H^1(L_0)\cap L_1$).
+Outside of a compact set containing $L_0,L_1$ we choose $H_{L_0,L_1}=0$ and $J_{L_0,L_1}=J$ of contact type, so the maximum principle applies at infinity (this would not work in the wrapped setup for non-compact $L_0,L_1$ because a non-compactly supported $H_{L_0,L_1}$ is usually needed to make $\varphi_H^1(L_0)$, $L_1$ transverse).
+For transverse $L_0,L_1$ one can pick $H_{L_0,L_1}=0$ and $J_{L_0,L_1}=J$.
+Even if one restricted the category to a subcollection $L_i$ of pairwise transverse Lagrangians, one would still need a Floer datum for pairs of type $L,L$.

+The \emph{perturbation datum} is a universally consistent choice (over the associahedron) of interpolating data $H,J$ for each operation $\mu^k_{\bA}$ with given Lagrangians $L_0,\ldots,L_k$, which agrees with the Floer datum on the strip-like ends.
+So in fact we are still working, in general, with boundary punctures rather than boundary marked points; choices of strip-like ends; and the equation $(du-X\otimes \gamma)^{0,1}=0$ rather than $du^{0,1}=0$.
+However, now we can always choose $\gamma=dt$ near the strip-like ends of the domain of $u$, we do not require $d\gamma\leq 0$ and we can choose $\gamma$ to be zero away from the strip-like ends (this would have been impossible in the wrapped setup where $d\gamma\leq 0$ is required by the maximum principle).
+On the strip-like ends we can ensure the equation is $(du-X_{H_{L_0,L_1}}\otimes c(s)dt)^{0,1}=0$ for the given Floer datum, for a cut-off function $c:\R \to [0,1]$ which is $1$ for $|s|\gg 0$ and equals $0$ for $|s|$ close to $0$, so explicitly: